shannonjustice08/Lane-County-Luxe-Auto-Spa-WebPage/README.md

 # Lane-County-Luxe-Auto-Spa-WebPage
-This is a buissness page for The buissness run by a friend of mine.
+This is a business page for The business run by a friend of mine.